Is Profhilo safe?

 Redness

-A normal reaction to the injections, usually fading within a few hours to a few days.
+A common reaction to the injections, usually settling within a few hours to a few days.

 Swelling